-will the rothschild's giraffe survive in africa
+where the rothschild's giraffe in africa

-Distribution of Rothschild in Africa.
+distribution of Rothschild in Africa

 Distribution of Rothschild giraffe’s population in Uganda